Maarc/rhamt-ocp/README.md

 # Usage

 1. Build and copy "rhamt.ear" to the "app" directory
-2. Lauch OCP (for example using the Red Hat Container Developer Toolkit)
+2. Launch OCP (for example using the Red Hat Container Developer Toolkit)
 3. Execute "deploy.sh"